grinnell-cs/csc151-images/_mps/polygons-new.md

 [ ] Passes all of the **M** autograder tests.
 [ ] Code is well-formatted with appropriate names and indentation.
 [ ] Code has been reformatted with Ctrl-I before submitting.
+[ ] Each polygon procedure generates an description.
 [ ] All the primary procedures are documented.
+[ ] Freestyle procedure generates a description.
 [ ] Documentation for most procedures is correct / has the correct form.
 ```